krnick/GooglePlay-API/README.md

-# apk-downloader
+# GooglePlay-API

-use google api download apk via python3
+use google api download apk or get details from apk via python3

 Usage: